Knowledge Centre

 - Three members of other parties.

-With all 12 constables being independents this meant that 36 of the 49 members were independents.
+With the 11 constables elected as independents, and one becoming an independent soon after, this meant that 36 of the 49 members were independents.

-In January 2024 Kristina Moore lost a vote of no confidence and her Council of Ministers therefore also fell.
+In January 2024, Kristina Moore lost a vote of no confidence, and her Council of Ministers therefore also fell.
 In the contest for Chief Minister another independent member, Lyndon Farnham, defeated the Leader of the Reform Jersey party and another independent member.
-He in turn nominated 12 members to the same portfolios, although with the intention that the previous Children and Education portfolio would be split into separate children, and education and lifelong skills portfolios.
-Three of the nominated ministers were members of the Reform Jersey party, one a member of the Progress party and the others being independents.
+He in turn nominated 12 members to the same portfolios, although with the intention that the previous Children and Education portfolio would be split into separate portfolios: children, and education and lifelong skills.
+Three of the nominated ministers were members of the Reform Jersey party, one a former member of the Progress party, and the others were independents.

 It is relevant to note here two other significant features of the way that the system operates –